-Effects of Music on Nonverbal Responses.
-Responses to the seventeen bipolar adjective scales adaptive from Donovan and Russell’s (1982) scales were factor analysed, resulting in three clearly identifiable factors.
+Responses to the seventeen bipolar adjective scale adaptive from Donovan and Russell’s (1982) scales were factor analysed, resulting in three clearly identifiable factors.
 The Pleasure dimension consisted of contented-depressed, happy-unhappy, satisfied-unsatisfied, annoyed-pleased, bored-interested, hopeful-despairing.
 Responses to these items were summed and considered a measure of positive and negative mood during the task (Chronbach’s = .88).
-The second factor was labelled Arousal and was composed of the items relaxed-stimulated, calm-excited, aroused-unaroused, and frenzied-sluggish, (Chronbach’s = .70).
+The second factor was labeled Arousal and was composed of the items relaxed-stimulated, calm-excited, aroused-unaroused, and frenzied-sluggish, (Chronbach’s = .70).
 The third dimension was Dominance and included responses to three items, controlled-in control, dominant-submissive, and influenced-influential (Chronbach’s = .52).

 There was also a significant interaction effect between music familiarity and control of time (F[1,65] = 4.2, p < .05) for the Arousal measure.
-Separate analyses for the two time conditions revealed no effect of music in the fixed time condition.
-In the variable time condition, individuals reported greater arousal when listening to the unfamiliar music compared to familiar music (t(37) = 1.9, p < .1).
+Separate analyses for the two-time conditions revealed no effect of music in the fixed-time condition.
+In the variable time condition, individuals reported greater arousal when listening to unfamiliar music compared to familiar music (t(37) = 1.9, p < .1).

-Mediating Role of Emotions on Shopping Times.
-The mediating effect of the nonverbal responses on actual and perceived shopping times was tested using analysis of covariance.
-The statistical procedure used the three emotional states as covariates and type of music as the treatment factor.
+The mediating effect of the nonverbal responses on actual and perceived shopping times was tested using an analysis of covariance.
+The statistical procedure used the three emotional states as covariates and the type of music as the treatment factor.
 For subjects in the variable time condition, the results were that actual time was related to Arousal (F(1,33) = 6.6, p < .05) and that once this effect had been considered the effect of music was no longer significant (p > .3).
 For subjects in the controlled time condition, perceived shopping time was not significantly related to any of the covariates.

 The results of this study support the belief that shopping time is affected by a retail environmental factor like store music.
 Individuals who had a choice as to the duration of their shopping experience shopped longer when listening to less familiar music compared to more familiar music.
 This difference appeared attributable to differences in emotional responses to the two types of music.
 Individuals reported being more aroused while listening to the unfamiliar music compared to the familiar music.
 Once the effect of arousal on shopping times was considered, other reactions to music familiarity (either measured or unmeasured) did not have an effect on actual shopping times.